ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+glad to repeat the counsel with due
+change of names, and all due solemnity.
+Presence of Mind.
+Professor Wil­
 der gives these short rules for action in
 case of accident : For dust in the eyes,
 avoid rubbing, dash water into them.